LuxMiranda/herms/README.md

 ##### Via Hackage and Cabal:

-_Note_: Your milage may vary with dependency resolution
+_Note_: Your mileage may vary with dependency resolution

 ```
 cabal update